 Whether event planning is new to you, or if you’re tired of putting on event after event and stressing out over every little detail, hiring an event planner can save you time, energy, and – with the right connections – plenty of money.

-- Expertise You Can Trust
+- Event Planning Expertise You Can Trust

 - Negotiation Skills with Vendors

-The second advantage is a strong network of local vendors and venues that they can negotiate with.
+The second advantage for clients is a strong network of local vendors and venues that they can negotiate with.
 These vendors and venues are used to negotiating with this event planner, they are familiar with the way the planner likes to work, and they can extend better offers because they know that the better deal they make for the planner, the more bookings they’ll get from the planner in the future.